 The development standards would require that new buildings be sited on a lot to minimize its impact on the scenic character of Routes 27 and 96.
 The standards would also require the establishment and/or maintenance of a vegetated buffer strip at least fifty feet in width along the Route 27 or Route 96 right-of-way.
-This buffer strip should maintain the rural landscape along the road and soften the appearance of new buildings or activities.
+This buffer strip should maintain the rural landscape along the road and soften the appearance of new buildings or activities but is not intended to hide the buildings.
 Within this buffer strip, parking and access drives (other than the access drive to the street), buildings, storage or service areas, and other improvements would not be allowed.